MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 ![Object](img/02-14-2023/Object.png)

-We assigned the whole object to the data variable in the fetch joke function and parsed the results using json().
+We assigned the object to the data variable in the fetch joke function and parsed the results using json().
  ```javascript
 const data = await results.json();
 ```